luigiqtt/dev-multinode-k8s/README.md

 Multi-node K8s cluster on a single Linux machine with Terraform, libvirt and Fedora CoreOS <!-- omit in toc -->
 ===

-Using the files in this repository it is possibile to easily setup a multi-node Kubernetes cluster for development/testing/learning purposes on a single Linux machine.
+Using the files in this repository it is possible to easily setup a multi-node Kubernetes cluster for development/testing/learning purposes on a single Linux machine.

-They have been tested on Fedora 37, but should work also on other recent Linux distributions (the only difference is the installation of the required software).
+They have been tested on Fedora 36 and 37, but should work also on other recent Linux distributions (the only difference is the installation of the required software).

 - [Requirements](#requirements)
 - [Configuration](#configuration)